jhuovari/ggcustom/README.md

 # VM Theme

-The theme_vm function provides a customized ggplot2 theme based on theme_bw, with defaults that make use of the VM color palette.
+The `theme_vm()` function provides a customized ggplot2 theme based on `theme_bw`, with defaults that make use of the VM color palette.
+When added to a plot, the theme also registers the VM palette as the default discrete colour and fill scales via the new theme palette entries in ggplot2 4.0.0.

 ``` r
 # Using the VM theme